sockjs/sockjs-node/README.md

     npm install sockjs

-(If you see `rbytes` dependecy failing, don't worry, it's optional, SockJS-node will work fine without it.)
+For additional security (true random numbers) you might want to install `rbytes` package - SockJS will use it if available:

+    npm install rbytes

 An simplified echo SockJS server could look more or less like: